Graphic Design Internship

 Typically we do two assessments for each internship experience

-- Midpoint Assessment; most often this is done in a face to face meeting with the student, Partner in Learning and Co-op Coordinator (me), or VIU designate.
+1. Midpoint Assessment; most often this is done in a face-to-face meeting with the student, employer and the WIL faculty, or VIU designate.
 (Occasionally, we do online assessments as required)

-- Final Assessment; this is completed by the Partner in Learning and submitted to me the Internship Coordinator
+2. Final Assessment; this is completed by the employer and submitted to the WIL faculty

 Important Resources